-Injection into the Gas Chromatograph
+Injection into the Mini GC Plus Gas Chromatograph

-- 1. Wait for the Mini GC's status indicator light to turn green and the message "Ready for Injection" to appear before collecting your sample into the syringe. - 2.
+- 1. Wait for the status indicator light on the Mini GC Plus to turn green and the message "Ready for Injection" to appear before collecting your sample into the syringe. - 2.
 As soon as your sample is loaded into the syringe, grip the syringe by the flange and pinch the needle about halfway along its length. - 3.
 Aim the needle into the center of the brass needle guide at the top of the gas chromatograph and slowly push the needle into the injection port, being careful not to move the plunger.
 If the needle should catch, immediately stop pushing and turn the syringe a quarter turn, then resume pressure. - 4.
 As soon as the syringe is fully inserted against the needle guard, quickly depress the plunger and simultaneously click Collect in the data-collection software. - 5.
 Immediately pull the syringe out of the gas chromatograph.